Report Card 2019

 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
 Community and education leaders can use the information to better understand how to support students and our school.

 You will notice on our report card that we are increasing the achievement of our students in math.
 This was especially true with our 4th grade scores.
-We are in our second year of the Context for Learning math program, and we hope to see continued gains.
-To improve student performance in our school, we are in our first year of the Traits writing program.
+We are in our third year of the Context for Learning math program, and we hope to see continued gains.
+To improve student performance in our school, we are in our second year of the Traits writing program.
 This explicit writing program will, hopefully, improve our students’ organization and voice in writing.
 We encourage you to become involved in helping us improve our school.
 We see parents as critical partners in the success of our students and school, and we are grateful for your continued support.

 Finally, if your child attends a school that receives federal Title I funds, you also have the right to request the following information about the qualifications of your child’s classroom teachers: